adamtopaz/expr_graph/README.md

 ## TODO

-Right now, the data generation script truncates universe levels and proofs are `level` and `proof` nodes, respectively.
+- Right now, the data generation script truncates universe levels and proofs are `level` and `proof` nodes, respectively.
   These options should be configurable as flags.
+- Better filtering of the constants to be considered in the data generation script.